vegaprotocol/specs/WORKFLOW.md

 The relevant team can then break the specification down in to technical tasks in their own task system.

-Issues should be created in the Product issue list to define a particular scope for an upcoming release.
+Issues should be created in the Product issue list to define a particular scope for an upcoming release/milestone.
 The specification should be as complete as it can be, while the issue may be a smaller piece on the way to implementing the first specification.

 - Implementation tickets will be handled by the relevant team and linked back to the product tickets
 - At the completion of implementation, the product ticket should be closed.